Welcome to Nic's Fix!

 Q: "Do you sell pods or parts?"

-A: Yes!
-I have stuff for sale here.
+A: What I have available is on my shop here.
 Note that there are homepod parts and services on eBay, but they are not associated with me, and are of unknown quality and standards.
 Use them at your own risk.
 Avoid used amplifier boards in particular unless the DC filters have recently been replaced.

 Q: "Can I buy a broken HomePod online and have it shipped directly to you for repairs?"